 - 4.1 Peer on peer abuse can manifest itself in many ways.
 This can include sexual bullying, being coerced to send sexual images, sexual assault and teenage relationship abuse.
 There are clear links with sexual exploitation and domestic abuse. - 4.2 This form of abuse will not be tolerated and victims will be appropriately supported.
-Any indication that a child has suffered from peer on peer abuse will be dealt with under the child protection procedures outlined in this policy. - 4.3 Consideration will always need to be given to the welfare of both the victim(s) and perpetrator(s) in these situations. - 4.4 The school will include within the curriculum, information and materials that support children in keeping themselves safe from abuse including abuse from their peers and online. - 4.5 Additional guidance on sexting can be found in 'Sexting' in schools: advice and support around self-generated images What to do and how to handle it, published by CEOP.
+Any indication that a child has suffered from peer on peer abuse will be dealt with under the child protection procedures outlined in this policy. - 4.3 Consideration will always need to be given to the welfare of both the victim(s) and perpetrator(s) in these situations. - 4.4 The school will include within the curriculum, information and materials that support children in keeping themselves safe from abuse including abuse from their peers and online. - 4.5 Additional guidance on sexting can be found in "Sexting in schools and colleges: Responding to incidents and safeguarding young people" published by the UK Council for Child Internet Safety (UKCCIS).